This post is a result of a writing challenge prompt; “Sharing my voice feels like…”

 The disappointments of life can draw our eyes and our focus away from Christ, which alters our perspective.
 We must continually set our minds on the things above, not on the things that are on earth.
 (Col.3:1)

 God’s Word tells us that He works everything together for good.
 (Rom.8:28) Notice it doesn’t say all things are good, but He is constantly at work, even taking the things that the enemy means for evil and using them for our good and His glory.
+(Amazingly, that was the message in another song on that CD.)
 He uses everything to conform us into the image of Christ that we might reflect Him more and more in our lives.

 Hope and Praise

-While this year has been hard, My word for 2021 just happens to be “Hope.”
+While the year of this writing has been hard, the word on my heart (for 2021) just happens to be “Hope.”
 I’m clinging to that hope.
 Hope that reminds me of where my life truly is, hidden with Christ in God.
+(Yep, another song on that same CD).
 Christ in me, the hope of glory (Col. 1:27).
 In the grand scheme of things, we are only here on earth for a short while.
 As the Apostle Paul said, “The sufferings of this present time are not worthy to be compared with the glory that is to be revealed to us” (Rom.8:18).
-This is the perspective we must keep to endure this life.
+This is the perspective we must have to endure.

 The Psalms do a great job of expressing the emotion of the heart in the midst of troubles.
 But they also show us the truth of where our hope is, where to turn, and who to trust.
 Our feelings, while valid, often cloud the truth that helps us rise above them.
 The song mentioned reminds me of Psalm 42.
 “Why are you in despair, O my soul?
 And why have you become disturbed within me?
 Hope in God, for I shall again praise Him, For the help of His presence.”
 (Psalm 42:5)